History of the Jews in Bolivia: 20th century

-Agricultural Colonies
+Agricultural colonies

 During the 1938-1940 immigration wave, Jewish refugees received help from the German Jewish businessman Maurice Hochschild who had investments in Bolivia.
 He helped get visas for Jewish immigrants from Europe and helped found the Sociedad de Proteccion a los Immigrantes Israelitas.
 Working with the Sociedad Colonizadora de Bolivia, Maurice Hochschild helped develop rural agricultural projects for Jewish refugees.
 The refugees, however, faced many difficulties and the farms were never able to become self-sufficient.

 21st century

-As of 2015 it is estimated that the Jewish community in Bolivia decreased gradually and lacks youth, as they end high school, go to universities abroad, especially in Argentina, Brazil, the United States and Israel, and do not return.
+As of 2015, it is estimated that the Jewish community in Bolivia decreased gradually and lacks youth, as they end high school, go to universities abroad, especially in Argentina, Brazil, the United States and Israel, and do not return.
 The Boliviano Israelita School, located in La Paz, has 294 students, of whom only one is Jewish.

-In the 1990s the community had about 700 members, the Jewish population of Bolivia has remained steady since then.This figure fell to 500 in the 2000s.
+In the 1990s, the community had about 700 members, the Jewish population of Bolivia has remained steady since then.
+This figure fell to 500 in the 2000s.
 They have gained a few immigrants, mostly from Argentina, who roughly offset the youth exodus of students leaving for college.

-The Jewish population of Bolivia is expected to vanish almost completely over the next 10 to 20 years.
+However, the Jewish community still maintains Jewish day schools as of 2023.

-Antisemitism and Political Attitude Towards Israel
+Antisemitism and political attitude towards Israel

 During the 1930s administration of Germán Busch Becerra the Jewish community enjoyed relative stability.
 However, the presidents who succeeded Busch were less accepting of Jewish immigrants and anti-Jewish incidents occurred on several occasions, mainly in the cities of La Paz and Cochabamba, where there were attacks on Jewish businesses and community centers.

 More recently, in January 2009, the Morales government broke ties with Israel, declaring it a "terrorist and genocidal state."
 Also, the Bolivian government cancelled an agreement established in 1972 which allowed Israeli citizens to visit the Andean country without a visa.

 On 12 August 2014, the President of the Chamber of Deputies Marcelo Elío Chávez of the Movement for Socialism criticized Israeli government policies and stated that:

 "Unfortunately, the Jewish people, who were massacred during World War II, did not learn the lesson and now joins with US imperialism."

 In November 2019, after the overthrow of Morales, Bolivia resumed ties with Israel and ties are now cordial.
+However, relations are hostile after Bolivia cut ties with Israel after the Jabalia refugee camp airstrike on October 31, 2023.